kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

     >kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
     >```

-   >**NOTE:** You can create many DNSEntry CRs for one DNSProvider depending on the number of subdomains you want to use.
+   >**NOTE:** You can create many DNSEntry CRs for one DNSProvider, depending on the number of subdomains you want to use.

 5. Create an Issuer CR.
 See the following example and modify values of the **metadata.spec.acme.email**, **metadata.spec.domains.include**, and **metadata.spec.domains.exclude** parameters.
-As the value for the **metadata.spec.domains.include** parameter, use the main domainm subdomain from the **spec.dnsName** parameter of the DNSEntry CR, and a wildcard DNS record.
+As the values for the **metadata.spec.domains.include** parameter, use the main domain, the subdomain from the **spec.dnsName** parameter of the DNSEntry CR, and a wildcard DNS record.
 Run:

    ```bash
    cat <<EOF | kubectl apply -f -